 Consolidated debt to equity ratio at the end of 2016 was at 2.18 versus 1.39 as of end-2015, owing to the Company's increasing debt position as a result of consolidating a new Subsidiary's debt, and project and bridge financing incurred as it pursues its strategy to grow the business.

 Item 7.
 Financial Statements

-The consolidated financial statements of AboitizPower are incorporated herein by reference.
-The schedules listed in the accompanying Index to Supplementary schedules are filed as part of this SEC Form 17-A.
+The consolidated financial statements of AboitizPower will be incorporated herein by reference.
+The schedules listed in the accompanying Index to Supplementary Schedules will be filed as part of the Definitive Information Statement.